 Communist societies can launch while libertarian societies can’t

-Communist societies have been able to form in similar conditions where libertarian societies have not for 2 main reasons
+Communist societies have been able to form in conditions where libertarian societies have not for 2 main reasons

 - Communists are more willing than libertarians to use violence to bring about the society they want.

 - Communism seems more appealing than libertarianism to the majority of the population.

 So we have a situation where communist societies can start but not succeed while libertarian societies would have a better chance at succeeding, but can’t start.

 Given most people are non-libertarians if you want to live in an open, inclusive society made up of a wide range of diverse people, that anyone can be a part of, then it will not be a libertarian society.
 If you want to live in a normal place with normal people you have to accept collectivism.